barryclark/jekyll-now/_posts/2022-10-30-implementing-parallel-iterators-rayon.md

 We will make heavy use of the fact that we can split a vector into slices and that there are sequential iterators over slices.
-Again, we will not exploit rayons parallel iterators over slices or `Vec`s.
+Again, we will not exploit rayon's parallel iterators over slices or `Vec`s.

 ## Rayon Tour de Force

-I am interested in writing an iterator that implements both rayons [`ParallelIterator`](https://docs.rs/rayon/latest/rayon/iter/trait.ParallelIterator.html) as well as [`IndexedParallelIterator`](https://docs.rs/rayon/latest/rayon/iter/trait.IndexedParallelIterator.html#), which makes this (in rayon's terms) a "random access" iterator with an exactly
+I am interested in writing an iterator that implements both rayon's [`ParallelIterator`](https://docs.rs/rayon/latest/rayon/iter/trait.ParallelIterator.html) as well as [`IndexedParallelIterator`](https://docs.rs/rayon/latest/rayon/iter/trait.IndexedParallelIterator.html#), which makes this (in rayon's terms) a "random access" iterator with an exactly